Error Messages¶

 Empty request¶

-Run DESCRIBE SEMANTIC VIEW <name> to see available dimensions and metrics.
+Run DESCRIBE SEMANTIC VIEW <name> to see available dimensions, metrics, and facts.

-Cause: Neither dimensions nor metrics was specified in the query.
+Cause: Neither dimensions, metrics, nor facts was specified in the query.

 Unknown dimension¶